COVID-19 Reopening Guidance for General Office Settings

 - Self-monitoring practices and the necessary PPE for office workers

 - Ways to safely use office common spaces, like a kitchen or cafeteria

 - Best practices for maintaining social distancing in an office building

-Download our “Reopening: Guidance for General Office Settings” guidance document today to safely learn how to return to work in your office building.
+Download our “Back to Work Safely: Guidance for General Office Settings Guidance Document, 2nd edition” guidance document today to safely learn how to return to work in your office building.